 We have chapters across the country.
 Search here for a chapter near you.
 If you don't find one, consider starting a chapter in your area.
 Not interested in being part of … Find a chapter

-Our annual Conference gives sewing enthusiasts a place to celebrate all things sewing, quilting and embroidery.
-Members can attend our online conference, as well as our … Learn more
+Our annual Conference options give sewing enthusiasts a place to celebrate all things sewing, quilting and embroidery.
+The conference is open to to the public.
+If you … Learn more

 Who doesn’t love a great print fabric?
 But, sometimes, it might “just need a little something” to make it pop.
 Enter the myriad decorative stitches found in your sewing machine…those that often sit unused and those you’ve always wanted to use but didn’t quite know where.
 Accenting a print is easy!
 Just look at the […]

 The tracing wheel may be a sewing notion you were first introduced to when you began sewing, as it’s a handy way to transfer construction markings from the pattern to the fabric.
 Whether it’s patch pocket locations, a zipper opening, buttonholes, darts or pleats, using a tracing wheel is a quick way to get accurate […]

 Not all fabric we use in our projects comes from the fabric store—some comes from our own closets or from the closets of others near and dear.
 Have you noticed in the past few years that there are fewer and fewer men wearing suits?
 Blame it on the popular work-from-home phenomena or simply the trend […]